 - Stage one is a WordPress plugin, exclusively for our Shoptimizer WooCommerce theme initially.

 - Stage two is a separate (paid) SaaS feature-set.
-The first of this will be CommerceKit Reviews – an AI powered automated eCommerce reviews engine, built in Laravel.
+The first of these will be SaySpot – an AI powered automated eCommerce reviews engine, built in Laravel.
 It will connect to a store via a module in CommerceKit.